Perplexion/grade-calculator/README.md

-# Team 1 - Grade Calculator
+# Team 1 - Grade Calculator Website
-Final team project for Spring 2022-ICSI 418Y
+One of multiple repositories for the final team project in Spring 2022-ICSI 418Y

+This specific repository is for the website version of the Grade Calculator

 Team Members:
 - Dan Yee